Is Being a Mechanic a Good Career?

 What is a Mechanic Training Program Like?

 Mechanic service technology programs are typically split into classroom learning and shop time.
-In the classroom, you’ll learn the different concepts and theories, and put these ideas into practice in the shop.
+In the classroom, you’ll learn the different concepts and theories, and in the shop, you'll put these into practice.

 Core material covered depends on the niche you’re pursuing, but you can expect to learn about the entire make up of cars, trucks, bikes, boats, or planes.